Many things puzzle expecting parents; like trying to figure out what the most essential things a newborn baby needs. Let us help!

 Do you need to have a crib when your baby is born?
 No. You most likely won’t need a crib for the first couple of months since your little one will be sleeping in your room.
 However, you may get lucky and be able to lay them down to nap in a crib during the first month.
 There’s certainly nothing wrong with going ahead and purchasing a crib and getting it set up in the nursery.

 It’s easy to end up spending a lot of money on a crib.
-These can go for hundreds of dollars.
+These can go for hundreds and hundreds of dollars.
 I recommend buying the same crib I used for my son.
-The Graco Freeport is sturdy, easy to assemble and can be converted into a toddler bed.
-There’s no reason to spend more than $150 on any crib.
+The Graco Benton is sturdy, easy to assemble and can be converted into a toddler bed.
+There’s no reason to spend more than this on any crib.
 Don’t forget to purchase a crib mattress and a couple of fitted sheets.

 Much like the crib, a dresser does not need to be purchased before the baby arrives but having it certainly helps.
 Dressers are great to store everything in, not just baby clothes.

 Buying a dresser doesn’t need to cost a small fortune.
 My son has the Sauder Parklane Transitional 4-Drawer Chest.
 It took us about two hours to assemble without much difficulty.
 Sauder products are generally sturdy and hold up better than something like Ikea.
-Personally, I would try to buy something they can grow with, but keep it under $100.
+Personally, I would try to buy something they can grow with.